The Android Device Support Session

 You can also add notes about the session.
 If the session is shared or transferred, these notes can be submitted by one representative and pulled by another for a quick, private review of the situation.
 These notes will also be available in the session report.
 Notes can be added both during the session and also after the remote connection has been terminated.

 At the bottom right of the session window is information about the remote system along with any other information the customer may have provided in the issue submission form.
 Also, if your administrator has enabled the XML API, you may designate an external key for use in session reports.
+Any custom session attributes enabled by your administrator will appear in a Custom Info tab.
+Click Copy to copy all information to your clipboard.

 You may continue to access files and system information while the customer is doing other things.
 If you send a chat message to the customer, the message will appear as a pop-up at the bottom of the device's screen.